casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 # CEP-78 JavaScript Client Tutorial

-This tutorial outlines usage of the JavaScript client available for the CEP-78 Enhanced NFT Standard.
+This tutorial outlines the usage of the JavaScript client available for the CEP-78 Enhanced NFT Standard.

-Further information on the CEP-78 Enhanced NFT Standard itself can be found [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft).
+Further information on the CEP-78 Enhanced NFT Standard can be found [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft).

 ## Installing Dependencies